Mature Masculine

 Recognizing the Addict

-The key sign is restlessness and avoidance.
-He cannot be present because presence would mean feeling what he's running from.
+The telltale sign is restlessness and avoidance.
+He cannot be present because presence would mean feeling what he runs from.

 Balancing the Addict

 Connect to pain: Stop running.
-Feel what's there.
-Learn you can survive your feelings.
+Feel what is there.
+Learn we can survive our feelings.

-Connect to yourself first: Develop inner relationship rather than using others to avoid yourself.
+Connect to ourselves first: Develop inner relationship rather than using others to avoid ourselves.

 Welcome the full range: Aliveness includes pain as well as pleasure.